WishCore/wish-c99/README.md

-# Cross-compile build for ESP8266
+# Cross-compile build for ESP8266 (This should be moved to the ESP8266 port)

 ## Wish/Mist C implementation for esp8266